 - CL: Complete immunity - Today: Immunity for discretionary (policy-making)functions but not ministerial (policy implementation) acts.
 Most immunity for local govs abolished w/o reference to categories. - Ex: Gov decides to build a bridge & bridge is built negligently.
 A person injured by the negligently built bridge can sue b/c bridge building was a policy implementation. - o Rationale: - Held accountable for discretionary functions through electoral.
-Immunity would interfer w/ democratic process & infringe on separation of gov. - Ministerial actions are not manifestations of pub policy decisions by electorate. - See FTCA
+Immunity would interfer w/ democratic process & infringe on separation of gov. - Ministerial actions are not manifestations of pub policy decisions by electorate. - See FTCA. - State law varies - Ex.
+Koffman v.
+Gaarnett -- 13 year old football tackled by coach had to state a claim of gross negligence or an intentional tort sincee Va. sovereign immunity covered the "simple" negligence of the coach as an employee of the school board.

 - [a] protects D from tort liability.
 Not dependant on behavior but on D's status or relationship to P. IE a husband can't "batter" his wife by kissing her. - [b] charitable immunity charitable organizations used to be immune but this is changing. it used to be a good-samaritan sort of thing but as these are becoming more and more businesslike it is harder to justify.
-Some states have abolished the immunity, others have only partially retained it. - [c] spousal immunity it used to be that spouses couldn't sue each other legal ID of wife was not separate from husband. the reasoning changed to promoting harmony, etc in marriage but that isn't great either, the majority of states have eliminated spousal immunity, or have retained it with limitations. - [d] parent-child immunity precludes action between parents and non-adult children. still exists in some form in many jurisdictions. some have abolished, some have it with restrictions, usually to preclude negligent parenting.
+Some states have abolished the immunity, others have only partially retained it. - [c] spousal immunity it used to be that spouses couldn't sue each other legal ID of wife was not separate from husband, the reasoning changed to promoting harmony, etc in marriage but that isn't great either, the majority of states have eliminated spousal immunity, or have retained it with limitations.

+- [d] parent-child immunity precludes action between parents and non-adult children. still exists in some form in many jurisdictions. some have abolished, some have it with restrictions, usually to preclude negligent parenting.
 No real definition of that, the persistence is largely due to judicial reluctance to pass judgment on parenting styles.
 Domestic abuse is an exception.
-Also it forces parents to be more responsible.

-• [e] governmental immunity - protects the government from tort liability. usually allows immunity for discretionary functions (policy making decisions) but not ministerial functions (government conduct which implements or executes policy decisions).
+Also it forces parents to be more responsible. - [e] governmental immunity protects the government from tort liability. usually allows immunity for discretionary functions (policy making decisions) but not ministerial functions (government conduct which implements or executes policy decisions).
 This is subtle and not always consistent.
 The extent to which it applies varies between state and federal levels and between jurisdictions. see 28 USCS 2680(h) for the list, and also immune to strict liability.
 State torts claims acts detail what torts each state can be sued for.
 Also local governments, like cities, have "governmental" and "proprietary" functions and only can be held liable for the "proprietary" ones. now usually regulated by state statute.